moyano83/Designing-Data-Intensive-Applications/README.md

 }
 ```

-Because RDF doesn’t distinguish between properties and edges but just uses predicates for both, you can use the
+Because RDF doesn't distinguish between properties and edges but just uses predicates for both, you can use the
 same syntax for matching properties.

 #### The Foundation: Datalog
-Datalog’s data model is similar to the triple-store model.
+Datalog's data model is similar to the triple-store model.
 Instead of writing a triple as (subject, predicate, object),
 we write it as predicate(subject, object).
 In Datalog, we define rules that tell the database about new predicates.
 These predicates aren't triples stored in the database, but instead they are derived from data or from other rules.
 Rules can refer to other rules.